gtriip/kyc-api-documentation/FR/FaceLivenessAPI.md

 | `007`        | Image resolution too low!                          | The uploaded image resolution is too low to pass. |
 | `051`        | No face, or more than one face is detected in the selfie. | We strictly require there to be only one face in the selfie image, so we would know which face should we check liveness for.
 Please ask the KYC end user to take this image in a clean background with no other face in the image to avoid this error.
 If the image has no face inside, it should also result in a failed request.|
 | `052`        | Face mask is detected, please remove the face mask and try again. | This is a KYC concern, as we do not wish to allow the KYC process to be done with a face mask on.
 So if a mask is detected, the request would fail with this error.

+## Thresholds and Explanations

+This API incorporates two key thresholds: one for the **face detector** and another for the **liveness detector**.
+These thresholds ensure accurate and reliable results during the face detection and liveness verification processes.

+### Face Detector Threshold
+- **Current Setting**: 0.75
+- If the confidence score for the detected face is below **0.75**, the face detection will be rejected.

+### Liveness Detector Threshold
+- **Current Setting**: 0.90
+- If the confidence score for the detected face being real is below **0.90**, the face will be rejected and considered as not live.

+These thresholds are designed to maintain the integrity and security of the face detection and liveness verification processes.